Best Mattress Under $1000

 The second layer is also familiar, containing 2 inches of Reactiv™ foam.
 Reactiv™ improves the bed’s reaction time, ensuring you never feel trapped in your mattress.

 The third layer is where the hybrid’s construction begins to differ from our memory foam mattress.
 Our hybrid in a box has 7 inches of pocketed coils, every coil wrapped to provide motion isolation.
 It’s an excellent feature for couples, ensuring that one partner’s movements won’t disturb the other’s rest.

 The fourth and final layer is 1 inch of supportive foam at the mattress’s base.
 This base foam gives the coils a surface to push off from, which helps the coils remain upright.

 A queen size Zoma Hybrid is $999.
 Like the classic Zoma Mattress, a Zoma Hybrid includes a 100-night sleep trial and a 10-year warranty.
-The warranty offers coverage for any indentations that exceed 0.75 inches.
+The warranty offers coverage for any indentations that exceed an inch.

 What to Look for in a Mattress Under $1000